kwotsin/create_tfrecords/README.md

 1. Python 2.7.x
 2. TensorFlow >= 0.12

-**NOTE**: If you want to run this program on Python 3, clone and `git checkout` the Python 3 branch instead.
+**NOTE**: If you want to run this program on Python 3, clone and run `git checkout python-3.0` for the Python 3 branch instead.

 ### Usage